What are the best short term investments?

 High-yield short-term investments might sound like the holy grail of investing, but they’re actually easier to find than most people think.
 If you’re just interested in chasing the highest yields, I think you’ll have the most success looking into HYSAs, private credit, and peer-to-peer lending opportunities.

-If you’re a bit more risk averse, you can’t go wrong with a good old money market account or T-bills.
+If you’re a bit more risk averse, you can’t go wrong with a good old high-yield cash account or T-bills (both available on Public, btw).

 FAQs: